flpms/css-perfomance/README.md

 Vítreo will be used for tests in experimental features.

-> Escalator when broken, will be a starway. (may be to heaven, I could resist that, only works in english)
+> Escalator when broken, will be a starway. (may be to heaven, I could resist that, only works in english)<br />
 >                                  Unknown Author, but the horrible joke is mine.

 With the bloquote above, we ensure experiments don't afected features.
 Branch will be structed like the sequence: